 7. Thank you.

 Niall gave the fandom the highest compliment ever, letting everyone know they changed his life forever.

 7 years.
 Wowwww!
 Thank you all for everything .
 You are all life changers— Niall Horan (@NiallOfficial) July 24, 2017

-Louis can't believe how long it's actually all been, and we're like same, bro.
+Louis, again, couldn't believe how long it's been, and we're like same, bro.